Get started¶

 self.pub_counter = Publisher('counter', UInt32, queue_size=1)

-nodes is very simple, but constitutes of three
+The innovation of rosonic nodes is very simple, but constitutes of three

-that was previously mentioned, main
+different methods. __init__ that was previously mentioned, main and spin.

-In most cases you will not want to change main
+In most cases you will not want to change main whose default behaviour

-, on the other hand, is meant to be
+will loop over a call spin. spin, on the other hand, is meant to be

 overloaded.
-In this example we publish and update the uint32
+In this example we publish and update the uint32 value.

 class uint_counter(Node):